Last Updated on January 25, 2023 by brewthatcoffee

 What does Proffee taste like?

 The flavor of Proffee will depend on the exact ingredients you use.
-Although all proffees will consist of brewed coffee and protein powder, many varying tastes can be created.
+Although all proffees will consist of brewed coffee and protein powder, many tastes can be created.

 Is coffee with protein healthy?

 It depends on your definition of what is healthy.
-You can definitely make a Proffee more or less healthy according to your standards.
+You can make a Proffee more or less healthy according to your standards.
 Adding more or less protein powder will change your drink’s amount of protein, vitamins, and carbs.

 For more information on the potential health benefits of protein coffee, check out this article from the Cleveland Clinic.